coral-streaming/coral/docs/Actors-ZscoreActor.md

 #### Example
 {% highlight json %}
 {
-  "data": {
-    "type": "actors",
-    "attributes": {
   "type": "zscore",
   "params": {
     "by": "tag",
     "field": "amount",
     "score" : 6.0
   }
 }
-  }
-}
 {% endhighlight %}

-This will create a Z-score component monitoring the field _amount_.
-Outliers are defined to be more than 6 sd from the average.
+This will create a Z-score component monitoring the *amount* field.
+If the amount is more than 6 standard deviations away from the mean, the object is emitted.

+Note that this actor implicitly assumes that the data is normally distributed.
+You can still use this actor if your data is not normally distributed, but we are not sure how the result should be interpreted in that case.

 ## Trigger
 The `ZscoreActor` accepts as trigger a JSON with a value for the specified field.

 ## Emit
-The `ZscoreActor` emits the input but only when the value is considered an outlier (see below)
+The `ZscoreActor` emits the input but only when the value is considered an outlier.

 ## State
 The `ZscoreActor` keeps no state.